It begins with selling your idea.

 First it begins with a feeling of excitement that often comes with the assumption that your idea is the first of its kind and has the potential to change the world.
 Following closely is the feeling of success that comes as a result of your daydreaming about the seemingly endless possibilities the idea is supposedly expected to usher into your life.

 To make an idea work, requires much more than just bathing in your imaginations.
-It requires having to face your greatest nightmare as an entrepreneur – selling your idea to others!
+It requires having to face your greatest challenge as an entrepreneur – selling your idea to others!

 Having an idea is ALWAYS the easy part!